Lazy Tiramisu Recipe

 6. For assembly, lay out a thin layer of sabayon on the base of the square pan.

 7. Briefly immerse (around 1 second) the lady fingers into the cold espresso and arrange them into the pan however you like.
 Layer with sabayon mixture.
 Repeat process until you finish your lady fingers and sabayon mixture.
+Best kept to two layers.
 Dust the top off with cocoa powder, of before serving.

 8. Cover with airtight container or plastic wrap and left in fridge for about 4 hours before serving.
 Best eaten after 2 days in fact.